 Lilly Lorénzen Scholarship - Marks its 40th Anniversary

-The Lilly Lorénzen Scholarship Committee, in conjunction with the American Swedish Institute, is happy to announce the 40th annual competition for a scholarship to supplement study in Sweden in the amount of $1,000.
+The Lilly Lorénzen Scholarship Committee, in conjunction with the American Swedish Institute, announced that Rachel Dwyer of Maple Grove, Minnesota, is the recipient for the the 40th annual scholarship to supplement study in Sweden in the amount of $1,000.

 For more information, please email Liz Stopka, ASI's Language and Cultural Programs Coordinator, at Lizs@asimn.org

 Download the scholarship application form from this attachment.